sauravraghuvanshi/azure-docs-powershell/Az/Az.Sql/Az.Sql.md

 Updates the vulnerability assessment settings of a managed instance.

 ### [Update-AzSqlServerAdvancedThreatProtectionSetting](Update-AzSqlServerAdvancedThreatProtectionSetting.md)
-Sets the Advanced Threat Protection settings on a server.
+Sets a advanced threat protection settings on a server.

 ### [Update-AzSqlServerVulnerabilityAssessmentSetting](Update-AzSqlServerVulnerabilityAssessmentSetting.md)
 Updates the vulnerability assessment settings of a server.